"... he that breaks a thing to find out what it is

 Tarantula, Holothele sp. (undescribed species) male.
 Toro Negro State Forest, central Puerto Rico.

-Tarantula, Holothele culebrae, female.
+Tarantula, Holothele culebrae, females.

 First photograph: El Yunque National Forest, north-eastern Puerto Rico.